Working Draft

 Priority: Must-have

-The read aloud must read continuously until the end of the publication unless interupted by the user.
+The read aloud must be able to read continuously until the end of the publication unless interupted by the user.

 Priority: Must-have